Education

 Teacher Workshops and Student Tours

 Then, each pair of classes is invited for a morning at the Sepulveda Basin Wildlife Area.
-On the field trip, they use binoculars to watch birds like White Pelicans, cormorants, ducks, egrets, herons and hawks and use microscopes to view tiny organisms that live in the lake.
+The students will be divided into four groups and conducted on the tour by environmental educators from the Resource Conservation District of the Santa Monica Mountains.
+On the field trip, they use binoculars to watch birds like cormorants, ducks, egrets, herons, pelicans and hawks and use microscopes to view tiny organisms that live in the lake.
 They also learn about native plants and animals, ecological interrelationships, the reclaimed water in the lake and creek, the riparian trees and shrubs, and the flood control basin surrounding them.
-A pamphlet entitled Birds of the Sepulveda Basin is available here.
+A pamphlet entitled Birds of the Sepulveda Basin is provided after the tour for each student to take home.

 Are You a Teacher Who Would Like to Bring Your Class to Sepulveda Basin?

-If you teach grade 4, 5 or 6 in an LA Unified School, you may be eligible for the Water, Wetlands and Wildlife tours.
-Contact our youth activities chair right after school starts in the fall to sign up for these tours.
+If you teach grade 4, 5 or 6 in an LA Unified School, you may be eligible to apply for an SBEEP field trip and teacher workshop.
+E-mail our SBEEP chair, Paula Orlovich, right before school starts in the fall to receive an application for the program, or fill out an application SBEEP.Application.2014.

 You Can Become a Naturalist

 Training sessions take place in the fall.
-There is a $50 fee.
 If you are interested, call the Education Coordinator of the Resource Conservation District of the Santa Monica Mountains, our partner in charge of naturalists: Stephen Vodantis at 818-597-8627 ext.
 103.

 Classroom Programs

-San Fernando Valley Audubon volunteers visit classrooms and youth groups with presentations on birds.
-Youngsters respond actively to questions about differences between various kinds of birds.
+San Fernando Valley Audubon volunteers visit classrooms and youth groups with presentations on birds and conservation.
+Youngsters respond actively to the stuffed birds, bird photos, and dialog about the similarities and differences between unique and familiar birds and their habitats.

-For more information on classroom visits or Audubon Adventures, contact Education Chair Pat Jacobs at 818-222-2456.
+For more information on classroom visits or Audubon Adventures, contact our Classroom Education Chair, Dave Weeshoff at 818-618-1652.

 Weekend Walks